Updated on 15th December, 2022 by Martin Astley

-You can use this same technique if there is an air lock in multiple taps.
-You can attach a hose-pipe to any working tap to remove an air-lock – there may be a tap in the water cistern in the attic, or even in your neighbour’s garden.
+You can use this same technique if there is an air lock on multiple taps.
+To remove an airlock, connect a hose to any working tap; there may be a tap in the water cistern in the attic or even in your neighbor’s garden.

 Draining the system to deal with a pipework air-lock